algodesigner/fat12tool/README.md

 ### Cannot mount on Windows

-- Confirm WinFSP is installed.
-Download from https://winfsp.dev/ if needed.
+- **WinFSP Installation**: Confirm WinFSP is installed.
+Download from [https://winfsp.dev/](https://winfsp.dev/).
-- **Important**: When installing WinFSP, choose "Full Installation" or ensure the "Launcher" component is included.
-The launcher service is required for mounting.
+- **Missing Headers**: Ensure you ticked the **"Developer"** section during WinFSP installation.
+Without it, the build will fail as headers like `winfsp/winfsp.h` won't be found.
+- **Missing DLL**: If the application fails to start with a "DLL not found" error, ensure `C:\Program Files (x86)\WinFSP\bin` is added to your system `PATH`.
+This is essential for loading `winfsp-x64.dll`.
-- Run the installer as Administrator to register the WinFSP.Launcher service.
+- **WinFSP Launcher**: Confirm the "Launcher" component was included during installation.
+Run the installer as Administrator to ensure the WinFsp.Launcher service is registered.
 - If you installed WinFSP without Administrator privileges, you can manually register the service:
   ```cmd
   sc create WinFsp.Launcher binPath= "C:\Program Files (x86)\WinFSP\bin\launcher-x64.exe" DisplayName= "WinFsp Launcher" start= demand
   sc start WinFsp.Launcher
   ```
-- Ensure the mountpoint directory exists.
 - If unmount fails, check that no other applications are using the mounted volume.

 ### File names rejected